GuanLab/FastClone_GuanLab/README.md

 ```
 (If purity is unavailable, input "None" at the position of [TUMOUR__PURITY], and FastClone will infer purity automatically)

-An example to load samples and infer (t1.tsv is included in this repository):
+A fake example to load samples and infer (t1.tsv is included in this repository):
 ```
 fastclone load-pyclone prop t1.tsv 0.8 solve ./fastclone_result
 ```